Recent iOS Zero Days Used in 'Unprecedented' Way, Says Expert - The Mac Observer

 We’re used to iOS vulnerabilities being carefully guarded and used for very targeted attacks, so this incident where China was using them to infect visitors of a number of websites is unprecedented.

 However, Mr. Reed noted that some recent reporting suggested the attacks may have been more targeted than was originally thought.
-For example, reports indicated that the Chinese state used the vulnerabilities to spy on Uighur.
+For example, reports indicated that the Chinese state used the vulnerabilities to spy on Uighur muslims.

 He also reiterated the importance of users keeping their operating system up-to-date.
 He noted that while “most of the vulnerabilities involved had already been patched, they “were still being used because people often don’t update iOS in a timely fashion.”